ANG13T/DealsForMeals_App/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Please visit the [Documentation page](https://angelina-tsuboi.github.io/Ambience/website/docs.html) on the Ambience site to view all the commands for the bot.
+Please visit the [DealsForMeals website](https://angelina-tsuboi.github.io/DealsForMeals/) to view additional information.
-If you encounter any difficulties, please join our [Discord server](https://discord.com/invite/w3Tp9x88Nw) to receive the help you need.
+If you encounter any difficulties, please email dealsformeals2021@gmail.com to receive the help you need.

 <!-- CONTRIBUTING -->